Panasonic GH5 vs ZS200

 Studio photographers will appreciate that the Panasonic GH5 (unlike the ZS200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GH5 and the ZS200 are recent models that are part of the current product line-up.
-The GH5 replaced the earlier Panasonic GH4, while the ZS200 followed on from the Panasonic ZS100.
+The ZS200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the GH5 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So how do things add up?
 Is the Panasonic GH5 better than the Panasonic ZS200 or vice versa?
 The listing below highlights the relative strengths of the two models.